 Good music needs to be heard!
-We love hearing the legacy Hank, Waylon, Lefty, and others have left in the voices, and songwriting craftsmanship of today's up, and comers.
+We love hearing the legacy Bob Wills, Hank, Waylon, Lefty, and others have left in the voices, and songwriting craftsmanship of today's up, and comers.

 It is truly about the music, and moving forward in a fresh, authentic, and inspiring way.
 We believe authenticity can be defined in a phrase coined by noted songwriter Harlan Howard "Three chords, and the truth"..
-Our aim is to bridge the old with the new, on these pages, you will find interesting stories about the golden years of honky tonk music.
+Our aim is to bridge the old with the new, and on these pages, you will find interesting stories about the golden years of honky tonk music.
 Additionally, we share our passion concerning artists that are holding the torch high for traditional forms of country music right now.

 There is still some amazing country music to be heard.
 We hope we can bring more to you, and maybe learn a thing or two along the way.

-Also don't forget to check out our show on Mondays from 12-2:30 PM (EST).
+Also don't forget to check out our show for some amazing artists on #StoneColdCountry Mondays from 12-2:30 PM (EST).

-It also re-aires on Tuesday, Thursday, and Saturday from 7-9:30 PM (EST).
+It also re-airs on Tuesday, Thursday, and Saturday from 7-9:30 PM (EST).